spacetelescope/cubeviz/README.md

 If you run into any issues or have suggestions for new features, we encourage you to create issues on GitHub or send comments to https://www.susankassin.com/contact/

 This release requires Python 3.5 or 3.6.

+** Note: There have been some issues with Miniconda3 with conda version less than 4.5.
+If you see any problems with installation or running cubeviz and your conda version is less than 4.5 it is best to update to 4.5.
+See [upgrade instructions](https://conda.io/miniconda.html) for more information.

 ![](/docs/images/CubeViz_splitviewer.png)